New pension rules

 If your employment ends but you continue the survivor’s pension, it will be based on your salary immediately before your employment ended.
 As a rule, the insurance will stop after 3 months unless you are still unemployed after that you have the option to (temporarily) remain insured for the survivor's pension on a voluntary basis and at your own expense after the end of the unemployment benefit

 As soon as you retire the risk insurance covering the survivor’s pension will stop.
 You may then decide whether you wish to use your personal pension capital to purchase a survivor’s pension as well.
-If you decide not to, your partner will need to sign.
+If you decide not to of at a lower level, your partner will need to sign.
 If you die before your partner, your surviving partner will not receive a survivor's pension from our Fund.

 As long as you have an employment contract, your survivor’s pension will automatically be insured.
 You cannot opt out of this arrangement.
 This changes when you retire: you may then decide whether you want to use your personal pension capital to also purchase a survivor’s pension.
-If you decide not to purchase a survivor’s pension, you will need your partner’s consent.
+If you decide not to purchase a survivor’s pension or if you choose a survivor's pension at a lower level, you will need your partner’s consent.
 Instead, your retirement pension will be higher.
 But if you die before your partner, your surviving partner will not receive a survivor's pension from our Fund.